 There are several advantages to choosing an adult cat, as you will see in the list below.
 At the same time, getting a kitten is the obvious choice for most cat owners.
 Let’s find out which is better: getting a kitten or an adult cat.

 - Cuteness.
 We don’t need to convince you.
 Kittens are way cuter than adult cats.
 They play, they lump, they are curious about everything.
 Being cute is the most popular reason why people choose kittens over adult cats.
 We’re not implying that adult cats are not cute, or that cuteness is everything.
 No, no. Adult cats are too; besides, there’s one problem with kitten cuteness: they grow out of it rapidly.

-- Safety – last thing we would want to happen is some kind of accident.
-Cat tangled in cords, fallen from heights or eaten some household chemistry.
-While, both adults and kittens require safety precautions, kittens are more postponed to getting in trouble.
+- Safety.
+Accidents are something we all want to avoid.
+Catproofing a house is something to scratch your head for.
+Tangled cords, ledges to fall from, household chemicals and other danger.
+While both adults and kittens require safety precautions, kittens get in trouble more easily.
 It’s not that bad, though.
 It’s still possible to kitten proof the house, just, it takes more work.
 You can read more bout cat proofing your home here.

 We hope this article helped you to decide whether you should get an adult cat or a kitten.
-Remember, there’s no way to say that ones are better over the others, but it depends on your own preferences and resources available.
+Remember, there’s no way to say that ones are better over the others, but it depends on your preferences and resources available.
 Both sides have advantages over the other side.